This is a frequent conversation with my pre and postnatal gals.

 I understand that you may love to run and I fully support you in getting back to it.
 But please, keep reading to find out why I need you to wait at least 3 MONTHS to pound the pavement.
 To be crystal clear, this is with 3 months/12 weeks of structured postnatal specific resistance training (core retraining, glute/back strengthening, breathing exercises), not just 3 months from delivery day.

-1).
-You are mega sleep deprived.
-You likely do not have the ability to focus on a million things at once right now, which is what running will take when you're getting back into it.
+You likely do not have the ability to focus on a million things at once right now, which is what running will take when you’re getting back into it.
 Abs bracing, pelvic floor engaged, glutes firing, diaphragmatic breathing, etc. through hundreds and thousands of steps?
-Sounds exhausting just thinking about it and I got a full 8 hours last night ;)
+Sounds exhausting just thinking about it and I got a full 8 hours last night 😉

-5).
-Acknowledge you are in recovery mode and start slow.
 To get back out there, start building up your mileage slowly.
 Maybe you start your runs with 1 minute + 1 minute walking, and add 30 seconds to a minute on your run time weekly if it feels good.
 You will need to keep up your strength training routine as your get into a regular schedule of running.
 Do not let this fall off.
+(Written by Jessie Mundell)